software-mansion/radon-ide/packages/docs/docs/getting-started/launching.md

 sidebar_position: 3
 ---

-After [installing](/docs/getting-started/installation) the extension, you should be able to start using the extension by opening your React Native or Expo project as a workspace in Visual Studio Code.
+After [installing](/docs/getting-started/installation) the extension, you should be able to start using it by opening your React Native or Expo project as a workspace in Visual Studio Code.
 If that's not the case and you have problems getting the extension to run, please check [troubleshooting](/docs/guides/troubleshooting) guide.

 For a quick overview of the features the IDE provides, you can check [Radon IDE website](https://ide.swmansion.com).

 ## -sec-num- Open your project in vscode and start the extension panel

-If your project setup is supported, there is no extra configuration that's necessary to get the project running.
+If your project setup is supported, you don't need any extra configuration to get the project running.
-The only thing you need to do is open your React Native of Expo project as workspace in vscode (File > Open Folder... option or using `code` command with the folder name from terminal).
+The only thing you need to do is open your React Native or Expo project as a workspace in VSCode (using `File > Open Folder...` option or `code <path to project's folder>` from the terminal).
 Once you have it open, you can start the extension panel in one of a few ways:

 1. When you open any file of your project to edit it, you can launch the extension from `Open IDE Panel` button in the editor toolbar: